 Drone pilots could face on the spot fines of up to £1,000 for offences such as not having or displaying a flyer ID on drones weighing over 249g, not being able to provide proof of permissions and exemptions and, of course, for flying dangerously and/or in restricted locations.

-UK drone laws: useful tools to help you fly safely
+UK drone laws: useful tools and apps

 - This system will help alert you to any aircraft within miles of your drone